makhadoshumba/Database-Creation-and-Manipulation-Labs/README.md

 <img height= 880px width= 880px src="assets/1.1.png">

-Creating a Vehicles table with the approach we mentioned earlier, I used a foreign key to link it to the driver:
+Creating a Vehicles table with the approach I mentioned earlier, I used a foreign key to link it to the driver:
 <img height= 880px width= 880px src="assets/1.2.png">
 <br>